MCBE-Speedrunning/Speedrunning-Rulebook/catext/nether.md

 [Back](../README.md)

 * Must enter the nether.
-* Timing ends the frame the loading screen appears after entering the nether.
+* Timing ends (on the frame) when the loading screen appears upon entering the nether.
 	- See the [timing rules](../global/README.md#timing-rules) regarding
 	when timing begins.